datacite/blog/source/posts/datacite-open-hours.html.md

 Reporting and Searching

 What are our users doing? and which enhancements would be most useful?
 Questions we regularly ask ourselves.
 Our Open Hours polling on the topic of reporting and searching revealed that most respondents were currently creating reports and DOI registration stats came out top as most helpful for reporting.
 The results also showed DataCite Search is the preferred place to run searches because it provides information that Fabrica does not.
-Since then we’ve revamped our DOI Statistics Portal (https://stats.datacite.org/), added usage stats to DataCite Search, and citations are coming to DataCite Search very soon.
+Since then we’ve revamped our [DOI Statistics Portal](https://stats.datacite.org/), added usage stats to DataCite Search, and citations are coming to DataCite Search very soon.

 ![](/images/uploads/screen-shot-2019-07-31-at-10.59.03.png)